rws10/Great_Ideas_show/README.md

    Also, the data with the error will still be populated there if you go "back to index" and immediately go back to create new.
    However, if you repeat the same process, it will then be gone.
 - Change "approved" to "added"
-- Have the files ready to be uploaded listed by name
+- Have the files that are ready to be uploaded listed by name
 - Have the ability to delete uploaded files from the edit page
 - Make "create new" button smaller on Homepage
 - Make the ideas and comments exist in a paged list. limit perhaps to 10 per page?
 Adjustable limit?
-- Edit comment box needs to be bigger
-- Add space between the name of the attachment and the download link
 - Add a contact us link on the homepage
 - Add Filterby choice of archived and project submission
 - Add Javascript to update page when "FilterBy:" choice is made
 - Make "Search By:" boxes instead of radio buttons
-- Whitespace above emblem on the entrance page and Home
 - Add in the time sensitive auto-actions
-- Squeeze everything into the center of the page more.
-Will discuss how much
 - Integrate Active Directory
 - Add Meta to check for viruses
 - Get server access